 The global personalized beauty market was valued at $38.9 billion in 2020 and is projected to reach $143.1 billion by 2030, growing at a compound annual growth rate (CAGR) of 13.8% from 2021 to 2030 (Allied Market Research, 2021).
 The broader consumer health and wellness market, which includes personalized beauty, is a $1.5 trillion market growing at 5-10% annually (McKinsey, 2021).
 According to Grand View Research (2023), the global personalized beauty products market size was valued at USD 38.0 billion in 2022 and is expected to expand at a CAGR of 7.6% from 2023 to 2030.
 Mordor Intelligence (2023) projects the personalized beauty market to reach USD 96.64 billion by 2028, growing at a CAGR of 7.47% during the forecast period (2023-2028).
 Additionally, the beauty tech market is expected to reach $8.93 billion by 2026, representing growth of over 102% compared to 2022 when it was valued at $4.41 billion (Arbelle).

 For younger consumers, customized beauty formulas and packaging are incredibly appealing.
 The vast array of products available online can make finding the right one frustrating and time-consuming.
-This report, featuring first-party consumer data and expert opinions, explores how the desire for personalized beauty is driving significant interest in custom beauty products among younger consumers.
+This report, featuring zero-party consumer data and expert opinions, explores how the desire for personalized beauty is driving significant interest in custom beauty products among younger consumers.

 For younger consumers, customized beauty formulas and packaging are incredibly appealing.
 The vast array of products available online can make finding the right one frustrating and time-consuming.
-This report, featuring first-party consumer data and expert opinions, explores how the desire for personalized beauty is driving significant interest in custom beauty products among younger consumers.
+This report, featuring zero-party consumer data and expert opinions, explores how the desire for personalized beauty is driving significant interest in custom beauty products among younger consumers.

 Brought to you by

 For younger consumers, customized beauty formulas and packaging are incredibly appealing.
 The vast array of products available online can make finding the right one frustrating and time-consuming.
-This report, featuring first-party consumer data from 613 youths and expert opinions, explores how the desire for personalized beauty is driving significant interest in custom beauty products among younger consumers.
+This report, featuring zero-party consumer data from 613 youths and expert opinions, explores how the desire for personalized beauty is driving significant interest in custom beauty products among younger consumers.

 Brought to you by